 Weighing in at 3,241 lbs, the car is already very lightweight.
 However, the optional Weissach package ($31,000) can drop the weight by an additional 40 lbs.
-This package includes magnesium wheels (25 lbs reduction), carbon fiber components (roof, antiroll bars and end-links on both axles).
-Another feature in the Weissach package is the carbon fiber weave of the luggage compartment lid that is left mostly exposed, with a decorative strip in the vehicle color running centrally along it.
+This package includes magnesium wheels (25 lbs reduction), carbon fiber components (roof, antiroll bars, and end-links on both axles).
+Another feature in the Weissach package is the carbon fiber weave of the luggage compartment lid that is left mostly exposed, with a decorative strip in the vehicle color running centrally along with it.
 The 2018 Porsche 911 GT2 RS is available to order with a base MSRP of $293,200, not including the $1,050 delivery fee.
 Styling is where the Porsche 911 GT2 RS specs allow it to stand apart from lesser models.
-Aerodynamics are the main focus, with spoilers, vents, and intakes keeping it glued to the track
+Aerodynamics are the main focus, with spoilers, vents, and intakes keeping it glued to the track.

 2018 Porsche 911 GT2 RS Specs:

 Engine: Twin-Turbo 3.8-liter flat-six

 Porsche 911 GT2 RS Transmission